What is zeolite?

 For animals - as stable hygiene and manure additive

-Zeolite has been proven to bind ammonia, improving stable air quality and making it an excellent product as a manure additive to help stop climate change.
+Zeolite has been proven to bind ammonia, thus improving the air quality in barns and making it an excellent product as a manure additive, contributing to stopping climate change.

-On soils - as a soil additive in regenerative agriculture
+On soils - as a soil conditioner in regenerative agriculture

-For soil detoxification and activating cation exchange capacity.
-Zeolite binds pollutants in the soil, while also storing water and nutrients.
+For soil detoxification and activation of cation exchange capacity.
+Zeolite binds pollutants in the soil and simultaneously stores water and nutrients.
 Ammonia is bound and made available to plants.
-Because ammonia is prevented from escaping into the air, this is also a very welcome measure against climate change.
-Again, don't spread zeolite that's too coarse on the soil; the soil can't use it.
-Or it will take forever to utilize it.
-Recommended average grain size: <35µm
+Because ammonia is not released into the air, this is also a very welcome measure against climate change.
+Again: do not spread zeolite that is too coarse on the soil; the soil cannot utilize it, or it will take an extremely long time.
+Recommended average grain size: <35 µm

-On plants - as a plant additive foliar fertilizer
+On plants - as a plant aid, foliar fertilizer

 Here, zeolite is sprayed directly onto the plants.
-This provides excellent mechanical protection against pests.
-And it boosts the plant's metabolism.
+This provides excellent mechanical protection against pests and stimulates the plant's metabolism.
 For both applications, the mineral must be very fine and have a good electrostatic charge.
-This is because it must fit snugly into all the crevices, the transition areas between the leaf and the stem, where fungi, etc., can quickly establish themselves.
-If it's too coarse, it will fly to the ground.
-AND: the stomata, the leaf openings, are on average 8 µm in size.
-To ensure the leaf can absorb the silicon, the foliar fertilizer must be no larger than 8 µm.
+This is because it needs to adhere well to all crevices, including the transition zones between leaf and stem, where fungi and other pathogens can quickly take hold.
+If it's too coarse, it will blow away.
+Furthermore, stomata, the leaf openings, are on average 8 µm in size.
+For the leaf to absorb the silicon, the foliar fertilizer must be no larger than 8 µm.
 Therefore:

 Recommended average grain size: <8µm

-Zeolite binds harmful substances and can also attract them through its electrostatic charge.
-It binds the waste products of cell renewal.
-It has an antifungal effect.
+Zeolite binds pollutants and can also attract them through electrostatic charge.
+It binds waste products of cell renewal and has antifungal properties.

-Therefore, there are several areas of application: Zeolite for brushing teeth, for mouthwashes, face masks, face and body scrubs , detox baths, scalp masks to detoxify the scalp and thereby stimulate hair growth, as foot powder, deodorant, foot baths, for impure skin, and much more.
+Therefore, several applications arise: Zeolite for brushing teeth, for mouthwashes, face masks, face and body scrubs , detox baths, scalp masks to detoxify the scalp and thereby stimulate hair growth, as foot powder, deodorant, foot baths, for impure skin, and much more.

 Recommended average grain size: <8µm